AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 plt.show()
 ```

-### Code for Figure 16: Gravimetric Determination of Flow Rate
+### Code for Figure 15: Gravimetric Determination of PACl Flow Rate
-Below is the code used to describe the relationship between the change in height of the PACl constant head tank and the effluent flow rate, determined gravimetrically using a mass balance.
+Below is the code used to describe the relationship between the change in height of the PACl constant head tank and the PACl flow rate, determined gravimetrically using a mass balance.
 ```Python
 #Gravimetrically Determined Average Flow Rate of PACl vs. Height
 #First redesign of system (microbore tubing dripping PACl directly into fluoride constant head tank)